 This is an account of events that have led to our ever-growing climate crisis.
 Young people wonder if they have a future.
 How is it that climate scientists discuss such an outcome of advancements in technology and the comforts associated with them?
-This is about the consequences of the use of coal, oil and gas for fuel as well as about the science that has enlightened us.
-These fuels drive heat engines that provide motive power and electricity to run our civilization, all of which have thus far been to the benefit of humankind.
-Is there a cost looming ahead of us?
+This is about the consequences of the use of coal, oil, and gas for fuel as well as about the science that has enlightened us.
+These fuels drive heat engines that provide motive power and electricity to run our civilization, which has thus far been to the benefit of all of us.
+Is there a cost looming ahead?
 If so, how might we avoid that cost?

 I start with Sir Isaac Newton (1642-1727).2 In the 1660's he discovered three laws of motion plus the law of gravitation, which required the concept of action at a distance, a concept that scientists of his day reacted to with horror.
 Yet without that strange action at a distance we would have no way to explain the motion of planets.
-The main law is was complex and difficult to use, but almost simultaneously German polymath, logician, mathematician and natural philosopher Gottfried Wilheim Leibniz (1646-1716) developed the method of integration we use today.
-British mathematicians were slow to adopt Leibniz's method and thus set back the development of science in Britain by a century.
-With the laws introduced by Newton and the mathematical tool developed by Leibniz, during the 18th century many mathematicians, scientists and engineers contributed to the development of the engineering sciences taught in engineering schools today.
-They form the scientific backbone of the steadily expanding

-Force = Mass x Acceleration
+The main law is Force = Mass \times Acceleration.
 This is a differential equation that must be integrated twice to obtain position.
-Newton was an English mathematician, physicist, astronomer, theologian and author.
+Newton was an English mathematician, physicist, astronomer, theologian, and author.
 Before him, no method of integration existed, so he had to develop a method.
-Newton's method was complex and difficult to use, but almost simultaneously German.
+Newton's method was complex and difficult to use, but almost simultaneously German polymath, logician, mathematician, and natural philosopher Gottfried Wilheim Leibniz (1646-1716) developed the method of integration called calculus that we use today.
+British mathematicians were slow to adopt Leibniz's method and thus set back the development of science in Britain by about a century.